ClusterCockpit/cc-doc/content/en/docs/reference/cc-metric-store/ccms-commands.md

   -dev
 ```

-_Function:_ Enables the Swagger UI REST API documentation and playground
+_Function:_ Enables the Swagger UI REST API documentation and playground at `/swagger/`.

 ---